 - Josh Keith, Senior Fellow, the Health Foundation

-This call supports research to advance AI and data-driven technologies in health in ways that better...
+This partnership supports research to advance AI and data-driven technologies in health in ways that...